-SAP will be checked for all students after every semester, regardless of whether financial aid was received.
-Progress is evaluated based on all courses taken at Madera Community College Center, and all SCCCD sites (Fresno City College, Reedley College, Oakhurst Center, and Clovis Community College) plus transfer units from prior colleges.
+Satisfactory Academic Progress (SAP) is the minimum academic requirements students must meet to be eligible for financial aid.
+SAP is checked for all students after every semester, regardless of whether financial aid was received.
+Progress is evaluated based on all courses taken at Madera Community College, Reedley College, Fresno City College, Clovis Community College, and any other State Center Community College site, as well as transfer units from outside colleges.

-Students must meet three requirements to be considered to be making Satisfactory Academic Progress in order to receive financial aid.
+Students must meet all three of the following requirements to make Satisfactory Academic Progress to receive financial aid.

 Most certificate programs: 30 units are needed to graduate; the maximum timeframe to complete the program would be 45 attempted units.

 Most degree and transfer programs: 60 units or more are needed to graduate; the maximum timeframe to complete the program would be 90 attempted units

 Up to 30 units of remedial coursework may be excluded from the student's cumulative units attempted.

 All repeated coursework and courses disregarded under Academic Renewal will be included in units attempted.

 All units from prior colleges will be included when determining a student's maximum timeframe.
 The Financial Aid Office reserves the right to require official academic transcripts from all prior colleges attended before determining a student's financial aid eligibility.

 If at any point in time it is determined that the student cannot complete their course of study within the maximum timeframe, the student will be immediately disqualified from future financial aid for the remainder of his or her program, even if he or she is meeting the current SAP standards outlined above.